microsoft/pxt-adafruit/docs/device.md

 ### Buttons

 Buttons A and B are a form of input.
 When you press a button, it completes an electrical circuit.
-The micro:bit can detect either of its two buttons being pressed and un-pressed and be programmed to act on that or send the information to another device.
+The micro:bit can detect either of its two buttons being pressed/released and be programmed to act on these events.

 Button R on the back of the micro:bit is a system button.
 It has different uses.
 When you have downloaded and run your code onto your micro:bit, press Button R to restart and run your program from the beginning.

+### USB connection

 When you plug in your micro:bit, it should appear as MICROBIT.
 If you accidentally hold down the reset button as you’re plugging in your micro:bit,